Responsible:

 Safety measures

-Collaboration with processors and third parties
+Cooperation with processors and third parties

 Transfers to third countries

-Rights of data subjects
+Rights of the data subjects

 In accordance with Art.
-17 GDPR, you have the right to demand that the data in question be deleted immediately, or alternatively, in accordance with Art.
-18 GDPR, to request a restriction on the processing of the data.
+17 GDPR, you have the right to request that the data in question be deleted immediately or, alternatively, to request that the processing of the data be restricted in accordance with Art.
+18 GDPR.

 Right of withdrawal